 figurines and necklaces that I simply adore (like this May Birthstone Dragon), so you’ll probably see a lot of work by How Many Dragons? creator Lindy Briggs while you’re here.
 She’s given me kind permission to use her images to decorate my site, so you should definitely go check out the How Many Dragons?
 Etsy shop, and support her by buying yourself a little dragon companion!
 You can also see all of the How Many Dragons?
 I’ve shared by clicking this link to the tag.

-Finally, this image is my own personal logo.
-The gold dragon was created for me by an artist many, many years ago, and I combined it with the snapdragon to honor my late mother-in-law.
-I love to put it on everything from business cards to holiday cards I make for my family, and who knows what I’ll use it for in the future.
+This golden dragon is one of my personal logos, and was created for me by an artist many, many years ago.
+I combined it with the snapdragon to honor my late mother-in-law.

 Thank you for visiting my site.
-Stay creative!
+Take care, and stay creative!